Prologue

 had been less than friendly.
 It was to be expected, she supposed.
 In a memory

-The small band of thoughts realized
+The small band of Thoughts realized

 who she was after a short distance away and their nervousness turned to